 │Technological Innovations

-Houston continues to advance its water system performance and efficiency through advanced technology implementation.
+Houston continues to enhance the performance and efficiency of its water system by implementing advanced technology.
 Key innovations include:

 -

-Through smart water meter technology, homeowners can view their water usage data and find leaking pipes in their system before they grow out of control.
+With innovative water meter technology, homeowners can view their water usage data and identify leaks in their systems before they escalate.

 -